 See PayScale's list for Midwestern colleges and universities

 See PayScale's list for national liberal arts colleges

 Are You Job Searching?

-If you are seeking a job or a career change the Office of Career Development is available to assist you.
+If you are seeking a job or a career change the Career and Internship Center is available to assist you.
 You will find many helpful documents under Additional Resources to get you started.